flxo/rogcat/README.md

-        --shorten-tags      Shorten tags by removing vovels if too long for human terminal format --show-date         Show month and day in terminal output --show-time-diff    Show the time difference between the occurence of equal tags in terminal output -V, --version           Prints version information
+        --shorten-tags      Shorten tags by removing vovels if too long for human terminal format --show-date         Show month and day in terminal output --show-time-diff    Show the time difference between the occurence of equal tags in terminal output -s, --skip              Skip records on a command restart until the last received last record is received again.
+Use with caution!
+    -V, --version           Prints version information

 OPTIONS: